guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 27. Superhero costumes(装束), as usual, are big(popular) this year, especially from recent movies likes Thor and the Green Lantern.

-28. It's a pain, my fridge is dump today, my foods gone.
+28. It's a pain(frustrating) 'cuz(cause) my fridge is ...
+I dumped it today, and the food's gone.

+29. He says he was simply(just) going by the book(照本宣科) when it comes to landing without gear(wheels), and he and his fellow pilots train for these types of incidents(situations).

+30. It is the vegetable songs a lot of humans hate, now a new bride broccoli, super broccoli developed number type kinds disease, even some kind of cancer.